 STEP 09

-Once you are through the video in the stop-and-go manner.
-Take a short break and after that break you may watch it in one piece with German subtitles still activated.
-This way you will realise where you are standing now after only an hour or two and see or rather feel your progress.
+Once you are through the video in a stop-and-go manner.
+Take a short break and after that break, you may watch it in one piece with German subtitles still activated.
+This way you will realize where you are standing now after only an hour or two and see or rather feel your progress.

 STEP 10